IDENTIFICATION OF ARTHROPODA

 Arthropods are the most numerous "phylum" of the animal kingdom: about the 95% of all known species belong to this "phylum".
 Arthropods can be distinguished from other animals because they are invertebrate and have articulate legs; this character gives the name to the phylum.
 They have two compound eyes (formed by many eyes called ommatidia) and/or the ocelli (simple eyes).
 Most of them are oviparous, they lay eggs, but there are also viviparous arthropods procreating living animals and ovoviviparous arthropods, the incubation of eggs is internal and therefore the eggs open just when they are laid.
 Generally arthropods are subject to the metamorphosis process.
 The other terrestrial invertebrate animals belong to the phyla Anellida [usually called as worms (1)] and Mollusca (class of Gastropoda).

 Here it is the list of the most common classes of Italian arthropods with terrestrial species.
-The name of classes is the Latin one and, when available, there is also the link to the photos (in the legend there are the scientific name of order and suborder in black; family in blue; genus, species and subspecies in brown, and the common name in green).
+The name of classes is the Latin one and, when available, there is also the link to the photos (in the legend there are the scientific name of order and suborder; family; genus, species and subspecies, and the common name).
 Photos were taken in Catania and Pedara (Sicily).

 Crustacean dermoskeleton (external body layer made of chitin) is strong and generally covered by calcareous (carapace): most of them live in the sea, but some live in rivers, lakes, ponds and there are also terrestrial species.
 Their body is divided in cephalothorax (thorax and head are fused together) and abdomen; they have two pairs of antennae and are oviparous, generally respiration is brachial.
 Some orders of this class are: Cladocera (abdomen not segmented, flat body), Isopoda (without carapace, legs are similar, in this order there are many terrestrial species in particular those of family Porcellionidae which can't roll into ball and those of Armadillidiidae which can roll into ball), Decapoda (with carapace, the first three pairs of legs are fitted to catch and triturate food) these last two orders belong to Malacostraca, the subclass with the most developed crustaceans.